 If ZipCar, Airbnb, Enterprise, and Uber made a baby airport, car-sharing programs would be it.
 It’s a simple equation: time off from work + traveling = spending lots of money.
-Two companies, RelayRides and FlightCar, have figured out a way to make money while you gallivant around the world.
+Two companies, RelayRides [which has since been rebranded as Turo] and FlightCar, have figured out a way to make money while you gallivant around the world.

 It works like this: instead of leaving your car unused and idling at the airport, you can rent it out.